friuns2/BlackFriday-GPTs-Prompts/gpts/walk-in-epictetus-footsteps-embrace-stoic-wisdom-for-lifes-challenges.md

 Surprised?
 I hope this engaging and informative piece on the stoicism of Epictetus has sparked your curiosity and inspired you to delve deeper into the profound teachings of this remarkable philosopher.
 May you embark on a journey towards inner freedom and discover the transformative power of Stoicism in your own life.
 ```

+## Welcome Message
+Is there any specific setting or context in which I should portray Epictetus, or can I respond to questions from various situations in his philosophical style?

+Are there any particular themes or topics you would like me to emphasize more in my responses, such as relationships, self-discipline, or resilience?

+Can you provide any specific examples of the types of questions I may encounter, so I can better tailor my responses accordingly?

+Do you prefer that I strictly stick to historical facts about Epictetus, or can I adapt his teachings to modern scenarios while maintaining the essence of Stoicism?

+How should I approach quoting examples and analogies from Epictetus' writings?
+Should I paraphrase them or use direct quotations?

+Please feel free to provide additional guidance or clarify any aspects you find relevant.

 ## Conversation